rjray/notebook/writing/clojure-tsp.md

 idiomatic manner.
 Also, I write for clarity over terseness, on the assumption that I'll want to go back and read the code at some future point.)

-(Second disclaimer: Due to a certain amount of haste on my part, coupled with a skewed initial understanding of things when I wrote the original TSP code, there are several functions with the word `column` in their name.
-But they are actually used to create/manipulate *rows* in the underlying matrix.
-I guess it depends on how you vizualize the matrix, of course.)

 ### Basic algorithm

 The basic algorithm here is [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming).
-In this case, the DP approach would create a matrix where the columns run from 0 to *n* (inclusive), where *n* is the number of vertices.
-The number of rows would generally be the number of distinct subsets of *S*, where *S* is the set of numbers from 0 to *n-1*.
+In this case, the DP approach would create a matrix where the rows run from 0 to *n* (inclusive), where *n* is the number of vertices.
+The number of columns would generally be the number of distinct subsets of *S*, where *S* is the set of numbers from 0 to *n-1*.
 However, two optimizations are done to reduce memory
 usage:

 1. Not all possible subsets of *S* are used, only those that contain the given "anchor" vertex
-2. Not all rows of the matrix are kept, only the previous set of rows and the set currently being computed
+2. Not all columns of the matrix are allocated.
+For a given row *m*, only the columns whose sets have *m* elements are ever allocated.

-At each step of the outer-most loop (not counting the meta-loop for running the DP code for one specific anchor vertex), the previous rows are used to calculate the new (current) rows.
-The previous rows are discarded, and the new rows become the new "previous" for the next iteration.
+At each step of the outer-most loop (not counting the meta-loop for running the DP code for one specific anchor vertex), the previous row is used to calculate the new (current) row.
+The previous row is discarded, and the new row becomes the new "previous" for the next iteration.

-At the end, there is just one row left in the "current" set, the row for which the set-index is *(S - {anchor})*.
-That row will have the total cost values based on each non-anchor element, and the aggregate function will be applied to these.
+At the end, the final row is left with just one column allocated, the column for which the set-index is *(S-{x})* (*x* being the anchored vertex).
+That column will have the total cost values based on each non-anchor element, and the aggregate function will be applied to these.

 ### Preamble